The Art of Scouting in TFT

 TFT is a highly complex game in which very many small decisions can greatly affect the outcome of your game.
 Things like positioning, itemization, and scouting are all examples of small decisions that will greatly increase your team’s effectiveness throughout the game.
 In this guide, we will take an in-depth look at scouting, and how you can improve your climb by simply taking the time to scout out enemy boards.

 What is scouting in TFT?

 Scouting in TFT refers to looking at the boards of enemy players to adjust your gameplan.
 This adjustment can come with itemization, positioning, or deciding on your team comp.
-To do so, you can click on the player portraits to check on enemy boards specifically, or press 1 (default) to cycle through enemy boards, and finally, you can press R (default) to quickly return to your own board to make changes.
-Now, as of patch 9.24, you can simply press the button on your screen to return to your own board while scouting.
-(Nice QoL change Riot).
+To do so, you can click on the player portraits to check on enemy boards specifically, or you can use hotkeys.

 Why is scouting important?

 For many players climbing in Silver or Gold, scouting can be a luxury that you will save until the endgame to specifically counter enemy positions, but many of the top players scout many times throughout the match to constantly adapt to what they see.